marseillebd/texprs/README.md

 This will generate Haskell source code for the grammar that can them be pasted over the contents of `Text.Tbnf.Bootstrap.tbnf`.

-If you want my github password, run `cabal run tbnf -- -V examples/numbers.tbnf examples/starting_number.tbnf <examples/numbers.in` /jk.
+If you want my github password, run `cabal run tbnf -- -s examples/numbers.tbnf examples/starting_number.tbnf <examples/numbers.in` /jk.
 But seriously, it should print out a texpr holding the number `1234`.